Objective

 Apache Http Components, ICU, BouncyCastle, OpenSSL, Zlib, and

-a few other odds and ends.
+a few other odds and ends:

-- project founder and designer
+- Project founder and designer.

-- designed new bytecode executable format,
+- Designed new bytecode executable format,

 to allow for speedy interpretation, low memory overhead,

-and ease of JIT compilation
+and ease of JIT compilation.

-- implemented build-time translator,
+- Implemented build-time translator,

-which translates .class files into .dex
+which translates .class

-files
+files into .dex

-- implemented device-side
+- Implemented device-side

-.dex file reader and
+file reader and

-structural verifier
+structural verifier.

-- implemented many of the core classes from scratch
+- Implemented many of the core classes from scratch.

-- performed several code imports and integrations, from
+- Performed several code imports and integrations, from

-other open source projects and from contractor/vendor partners
+other open source projects and from contractor/vendor partners.

-- Helped out on other areas of Android
+- Helped out on other areas of Android:

-- helped design and specify the Android Compatibility Test
+- Helped design and specify the Android Compatibility Test

 Suite ("CTS") as well as the Compatibility Definition Document

-- was member of the Android Engineering Leadership team,
+- Was member of the Android Engineering Leadership team,

-responsible for
+responsible for larger-scale engineering coordination.

-- was member of the Release Team and the Bug Council, responsible for
+- Was member of the Release Team and the Bug Council, responsible for

-- was active in the open source effort, including public interaction
+- Was active in the open source effort, including public interaction

-in person, on email lists, and on web forums
+in person, on email lists, and on web forums.

-various legal venues
+various legal venues through at least 2017.

 Senior Software Engineer: Firmware team, Danger, Inc.

-October, 2002 – September, 2005
+October 2002 – September 2005

 Danger designed, developed, and sold a series of products in the